-Detection systems shall be positioned on ALL exit routes from Colorado according to the nearest practical point to the Colorado border on the exit/outbound side of each road;
+Detection systems shall be positioned on ALL exit routes from Colorado according to the

-1\.
-As close to the state line as operationally feasible - Sensors shall be placed at the highway, path, or route intersects between the sensor location and the state line.
-This ensures that once a vehicle passes the sensor, it CANNOT exit Colorado via any alternate route without detection;

-2\.
-No intersecting road exception - Each sensor shall be positioned such that NO road, road, and any other thoroughfare by which a motor vehicle could exit Colorado shall have detection capability.
+1. As close to the state line as operationally feasible - Sensors shall be placed at the nearest practical point to the Colorado border on the exit/outbound side of each road; 2.
+No intersecting road exception - Each sensor shall be positioned such that NO road, highway, path, or route intersects between the sensor location and the state line.
+This ensures that once a vehicle passes the sensor, it CANNOT exit Colorado via any alternate route without detection; 3.
+100% coverage requirement - Every road, highway, interstate, state route, county road, and any other thoroughfare by which a motor vehicle could exit Colorado shall have detection capability.